Divorce in Maryland (2026)

 Property Division: Equitable Distribution

+Maryland classifies property as marital or non-marital and divides only the marital property.
 Marital property includes all property acquired during the marriage, regardless of title.
-Non-marital property — assets owned before the marriage, gifts, inheritances, and property excluded by valid agreement — remains with the original owner.
+Non-marital property includes assets owned before the marriage, gifts, inheritances, and property excluded by valid agreement.

-Maryland uses a three-step process for property division:
+Maryland uses a three-step process:

 - Identify all property as marital or non-marital